vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 Please read the changelog to see all the changes.
 Below you can find a list of the changes you must perform before the upgrade to v0.73.0 in this document.

-### When Should I upgrade config?
+### When should I upgrade config?

-You can update config whenever you need before the upgrade block happens.
+You can update the config any time before the upgrade block happens.

-We recommend to do it in the following way:
+We recommend you do it in the following way:

-1. Make copy of the original config you have.
+1. Make a copy of the original config.
-2. Update config in copied files as soon as you have time.
+2. Update the config in the copied files.
-3. Shortly before update (a few hours before the upgrade), replace config.
+3. A few hours before the upgrade, replace the original config with updated one.

-:::note Backup your original config files
+:::caution Back up your original config files
 Make sure you have a backup for the original config in case you need them in the future.
 :::

-We do not recommend to do it too early in case you have to restart your node with current version for some reason (e.g: your node failure or your server restart, etc.).
+We do not recommend you do it too early in case you have to restart your node with the current version for some reason, for example if your node fails or your server restarts, etc.

 ### Config changes